cosmos/cosmos-sdk/docs/basics/tx-lifecycle.md

 ### AnteHandler

 The [`AnteHandler`](../basics/gas-fees.md#antehandler), which is technically optional but should be defined for each application, is run.
 A deep copy of the internal state, `checkState`, is made and the defined `AnteHandler` performs limited checks specified for the transaction type.
-Using a copy allows the handler to do stateful checks for `Tx` without modifying the last committed state, and revert back to the original if the execution fails.
+Using a copy allows the AnteHandler to do stateful checks for `Tx` without modifying the last committed state, and revert back to the original if the execution fails.

 For example, the [`auth`](https://github.com/cosmos/cosmos-sdk/tree/master/x/auth/spec) module `AnteHandler` checks and increments sequence numbers, checks signatures and account numbers, and deducts fees from the first signer of the transaction - all state changes are made using the `checkState`.